wiflore/DRL-Value-Based-Methods-Navigation/README.md

 <p>Place the file in the DRLND GitHub repository, in the <code>p1_navigation/</code> folder, and unzip (or decompress) the file.</p>
 </li>
 </ol>

-## How to Interact with the project
-Clone and run Navigation Jupyter NB

 ## Potential improvement
 Implement Rainbow and double DQN, a dueling DQN, and/or prioritized experience replay.